2017 LBA Playoffs

 The 2017 Serie A Playoffs are the final phase of the 2016–17 Serie A season.
 They started on 12 May and ended in June 2017 with the Finals.
 Playoffs' Quarter-finals will begin on May 12, the Semi-finals on May 25 and the Finals on June 10, 2017.

-EA7 Emporio Armani Milano were the defending champions.
+EA7 Emporio Armani Milano was the defending champion.

 Umana Reyer Venezia won their 3rd title by beating Dolomiti Energia Trento in game 6 of the finals.

 Qualified teams

-The eight first qualified teams after the end of the regular season qualified to the playoffs.
+The eight first qualified teams after the end of the regular season qualified for the playoffs.